 This Site Management Plan (SMP) is a required element of the remedial program for the 1200 East Main Street Site located in the City of Rochester, New York (hereinafter referred to as the "Site").
-See Figure 1 - Project Site Map.
+See Figure 1 - Site Location Map.
 The Site is currently in the New York State Environmental Restoration Program (ERP) Site No. B-00129-8 which is administered by New York State Department of Environmental Conservation (NYSDEC).

-The City of Rochester (City) entered into a State Assistance Contract (SAC) July 23, 2007 to remediate the Site (Contract Number: C303409).
-A figure showing the Site location and boundaries of this Site is provided in Figure 1.
+The City of Rochester (City) entered into a State Assistance Contract (SAC) on July 23, 2007 to remediate the Site (Contract Number: C303409).
+A figure showing the Site location and boundaries is provided in Figures 1 and Figures 2.
 The boundaries of the Site are more fully described in the metes and bounds site description that is part of the Environmental Easement provided in Appendix #1 - Environmental Easement.

-After completion of the remedial work, some petroleum impacted materials remain as residual contamination left at this Site, which is hereafter referred to as "remaining contamination".
-Institutional and Engineering Controls (ICs and ECs) have been incorporated into the site remedy to control exposure to remaining contamination to ensure protection of public health and the environment.
+After completion of the remedial work, some subsurface petroleum-impacted materials remain as residual contamination left at the Site, which is hereafter referred to as "remaining contamination."
+Institutional and Engineering Controls (ICs and ECs) have been incorporated into the Site remedy to control exposure to remaining contamination to ensure protection of public health and the environment.
 An Environmental Easement granted to the NYSDEC, and recorded with the Monroe County Clerk, requires compliance with this SMP and all ECs and ICs placed on the Site.